 To this end, as an integral part of the University of Florida, UF/IFAS participates fully in the University’s Affirmative Action Plan; this is a separate, printed document and copies are available in the Vice President’s office, Deans’ offices, and the UF/IFAS Human Resources Diversity & Inclusion office.
 As an additional affirmation of its commitment to civil rights issues, UF/IFAS also adopts this Civil Rights Plan and will maintain it on the web site for easy employee access.

 Complaint process for employees

-The UF/IFAS Office of Human Resources, Diversity and Inclusion serves as a resource center for employees with questions or who wish to file complaints regarding any employment issue.
-The University offers several complaint options and each are described to employees upon request.
+The UF/IFAS Office of Human Resources, Diversity and Inclusion serves as a resource center for those with questions or who wish to file complaints regarding any issue.
+The University offers several complaint options and each are described upon request.
 These options are located on the UFHR website.
 The Deans offices for Teaching, Research and Extension also serves as a contact point for complaints.